INL/BlackLab/core/src/site/markdown/index.md

 ## Who is it for?

-BlackLab was designed primarily for linguists who want to search for (potentially complex) patterns in large bodies of text annotated with linguistic properties (headword, part-of-speech, paragraphs, sentences, named entities, etc.).
+BlackLab was designed primarily for linguists who want to search for (potentially complex) patterns in large bodies of text annotated with linguistic annotations (headword, part-of-speech, paragraphs, sentences, named entities, etc.).
 Apart from that, BlackLab is also being used for other purposes, including historical research and artifical intelligence.

 * [List of features](features.html)
 * [See BlackLab in action](blacklab-in-action.html)